amartincolby/Rust-Quick-Guide/README.md

 in Rust that most programmers are not likely to have encountered.
 Macros will be discussed near the end of this tutorial.
 For the time being, just be aware that the exclamation mark syntax indicates a macro. */

+/*** A note on "unsafe" Rust ***/

+/* As stated, Rust's design started in the symbolic realm and only moved as close to the machine was was necessary for performance.
+Sometimes, though, when maximizing performance, the best method is to abandon symbols and simply manipulate the machine state directly like is possible in C and C++.
+Rust allows you to do this but requires an explicit "unsafe" block.
+There are many valid uses for unsafe code and Rust's best practices describe ways to mitigate risks inherent in its use.
+If you are looking at high-performance application development, then unsafe Rust is worth learning.
+I am mostly targeting n-tier application developers and JavaScript engineers with this tutorial, though, and thus consider unsafe Rust to be outside its scope.
+Read the official Rust docs for more information. */

 /*** The Main Function ***/